-The Tempo FTSE 100 FDEW Long Kick-Out Plan: February 2020 (Option 3) is a maximum 10-year term product linked to the UK stock market, which offers three options, all of which are designed to generate a fixed level of return on one of the kick-out anniversary dates from the 3rd year.
+The Tempo FTSE 100 EWFD Long Kick-Out Plan: December 2021 (Option 3) is a maximum 10-year term product linked to the to the FTSE 100 EWFD, which offers three options, all of which are designed to generate a fixed level of return on one of the kick-out anniversary dates from the 3rd year.

-If the closing level of the FTSE 100 FDEW is below the level needed on all of the kick‑out anniversary dates (including the end date), repaying the money invested at maturity will depend on the closing level of the FTSE 100 FDEW on the end date.
+For all of the options, if the FTSE 100 EWFD is below the level needed on all of the kick-out anniversary dates and the end date, no return will be generated.
+In addition, repaying the money invested will depend on the level of the FTSE 100 FDEW on the end date:

-If on the end date the FTSE 100 FDEW closes at or above 60% of the start level, money invested will be repaid in full (less any agreed adviser fees and withdrawals).
+If on the end date the FTSE 100 EWFD closes at or above 60% of the start level, money invested will be repaid in full (less any agreed adviser fees and withdrawals).